qwdsx/password_manager/README.md

 ## Password manager

 A simple password manager written in TypeScript.
+It uses Nextjs, Prisma (PostgreSQL) and Tailwind.

 ### Todo